jonfernquest/jonfernquest.github.io/pages/flashcards.md

     - To stems in strengthened or weakened form
     - To fully inflected stems

-Although it requires additional human processing and consultation of commentaries analysis and breaking apart of noun and verb compounds (vigraha) is another aim of these flashcards.
-Here is a sample of a variety of ongoing computer-generated flashcard set experiments with Python:
+Although it requires additional human processing and consultation of commentaries, the analysis and breaking apart of noun and verb compounds (vigraha) is another aim of these flashcards.

+The aim is to integrate flashcards with interlinear translation (as in the example presented above [here](https://jonfernq.github.io/reveal.js/noun_paradigms_reveal.html)), but here is a sample of a variety of ongoing computer-generated flashcard experiments with Python using the flashcard engines at various popular websites:

 At [Quizlet.com](https://quizlet.com/jon_fernquest):
    - [Sanskrit verbs](https://quizlet.com/540149937/sanskrit-verbs-flash-cards/)